 Richard Cantz is currently the Director Public Policy and Advocacy at Goodwill Industries of Northern New England where he is responsible for leading various advocacy related activities that help to increase independence for people with disabilities or other challenges.
 Previously, Rich was the Director of the Goodwill Fund where he was responsible for corporate, individual and family giving in Maine, New Hampshire and northern Vermont.
 Rich also held the position of Vice President of Resource Development at the United Way of Greater Portland.
 Earlier in his career, Rich worked as a Case Manager and Youth Worker for homeless youth and youth in foster care at the Opportunity Alliance in Portland, Maine.

-Mikal Curran PMP, has instructed students for over eight years on how to become PMP(R) (Project Management Professional) and CAPM(R) (Certified Associate in Project Management) certified.
-He has been an Information Technology Project Manager for Computer Science Corp., Wright Express, TD Banknorth and Hannaford Bros.
+Mikal Curran PMP, has instructed for over ten years on how to become PMP(®) (Project Management Professional) and CAPM (®) (Certified Associate in Project Management) certified.
+He has been an Information Technology Project Manager for Computer Science Corp., Wright Express, TD Bank and Hannaford Bros.
 Company where he managed major information technology and business projects for more than twenty years.

 Elizabeth Dodge, M.F.A., is a freelance writer, editor, and trainer in Portland.
 She has more than twenty years of experience in technical writing, marketing communications, public relations, and publishing.
 She has been teaching and tutoring for more than fifteen years, sharing her passion for writing with a coaching style that is sensitive to the personal nature of writing.